Joan-gao/BloomBank/README.md

 2. **Comprehensive Data Visualization**: Offer a clear overview and detailed analysis of income, expenses, and budget trends with dynamic visualizations, allowing easy modifications and management of financial entries by month, year, or day.

-3. **AI-Powered Chatbot**: Integrate an AI chatbot using finetuned Gemini models for real-time bill classification and personalized spending suggestions.
+3. **AI-Powered Chatbot**: Integrate a customized AI chatbot using finetuned Gemini models for real-time bill classification and personalized spending suggestions.
 Through prompt engineering, the chatbot is designed as a cute bookkeeping puppy that uses playful language to reduce financial management stress.

-## Chatbot Use Examples
+## Chatbot Use Examples (puppy version)

 1. **Common Q&A**
 - **User: What features does doggle support?**